litchipi/blog/posts/rust/containers_in_rust/part7.md

 ### Conditional syscalls restriction

 Syscalls can be restricted when a particular condition is met.
-For this, we create a rule that takes a value and return wether the permission should be set or not.
-As we have a basic usage of this functionality, we simply test wether the variable is *equal* or not to an expected value.
+For this, we create a rule that takes a value and return whether the permission should be set or not.
+As we have a basic usage of this functionality, we simply test whether the variable is *equal* or not to an expected value.

 Let's create the `refuse_if_comp` function implementing this: